google/gapid/DEVDOC.md

 `gapis/perfetto/android/trace.go:Capture()` for how a capture is started on Android.
 To see an example of AGI using perfetto's command line interface, see `core/os/android/adb/perfetto.go:StartPerfettoTrace()`.
-Alternatively, AGI may interacts via perfetto's client interface by talking to the `traced` deamon running on the device.
+Alternatively, AGI may interact via perfetto's client interface by talking to the `traced` deamon running on the device.
 This deamon listens to the `/dev/socket/traced_consumer`, and AGI connects directly to this socket.
 The related AGI code is under `gapis/perfetto/client/`.